 Controlling the charcoal burn is where you will need to do some experimentation and fine tuning.
 There are a couple of ways to go about burning the charcoal in a smoker.

 One of the most important things is to stay away from lighting the charcoal with lighter fluid.
 The petroleum flavor will get onto your food.
 If you must use lighter fluid, don't start the charcoal inside the smoker, or the smoker interior will get contaminated with the aroma of petroleum.

-The best way to start charcoal is with a charcoal chimney.
+The best way to light charcoal is with a charcoal chimney.
 Newspaper is placed in the bottom with the charcoal up above.
 The newspaper is lit, and the flame starts the charcoal from the bottom.

 Charcoal can also be started with an electric charcoal lighter, or with a propane torch.
 If you go to an industrial supply store, you may be able to get a bottle of MAPP gas.
 This burns hotter than propane and will get the charcoal burning more quickly.